Table of contents

 2. The type of land is important

-When looking at the land component of any given property it is important to consider the overall scarcity of available land in the location.
+When looking at the land component it is important to consider the overall scarcity of available land in the location.

-Compare this to land – even a small slice divvied up between ten to twelve apartments in a block – in the inner suburbs.
+Compare this to land – even a small slice divided up between ten to twelve apartments in a block – in the inner suburbs.

 In these neighbourhoods, there are often very tight restrictions on development due to natural constraints, such as the bay and harbour-side suburbs of Melbourne Sydney and Brisbane, as well as the fact that all available land has already been built on.